centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 Select the hosts you want to add to the configuration and click on the save action <img src="../../assets/monitoring/discovery/host-discovery-hosts-save" width="40" />

-A task will be launched in background to save the hosts.
+A task will be launched in background to save the hosts and deploy the services linked to host templates.

 Go to the `Configuration > Hosts` menu to see the newly created hosts.
-To deploy the services link to the host template, select the hosts and choose **Deploy Service** from the **More actions...** drop-down menu.

 ![image](../../assets/monitoring/discovery/host-discovery-configuration-hosts.png)